tylerlmz1/tylerlmz1.github.io/_posts/2020-05-15-Moving-to-Linux.md

 ### Why I moved away from Windows
 - Disrespect of users
   - There were a lot of news on privacy nightmare practices on Windows, like some shady telemetry going on in the background.
   - Compulsory auto-updates.
-I like to hibernate my computer and it really bothers me when Windows keep annoys me with timed auto-updates.
+I like to hibernate my computer and it really bothers me when Windows keeps annoying me with timed auto-updates.
   - Bloatware gets reinstalled after auto-updates.

 - I'm a Software Engineer